Communities in Bloom International Challenge

 - Opportunity to submit for Outstanding Achievement Awards and Special Recognitions.

-- Municipalities are invited to attend Symposium and Awards.
+Municipalities are invited to attend our Symposium and Awards.

-The Awards are presented during the Communities in Bloom National Awards.
-The 2016 Symposium and Awards, hosted by the Saskatchewan Parks and Receation Association will be held in Regina from October 26 to 29, 2016: International Finalists are provided with promotional opportunities during the events.
+The 2024 National & International Awards Ceremonies along with the Symposium on Parks & Grounds, will be held in Charlottetown, Prince Edward Island Canada from October 17-20, 2024: International Finalists are provided with promotional opportunities during the events.

 The program also provides for promotional and educational opportunities along with special projects.

-www.communitiesinbloom.ca: CiB’s website gives visibility to our participants in the NewsComm and Explore our Communities section of our website.
+www.communitiesinbloom.ca: CiB’s website gives visibility to our participants in the NewsComm section of our website.
 The website also includes a resource centre featuring information from sponsors and communities along with electronic copies of our magazines.

 - Best practices and information exchange to maximize effectiveness of expenditures